junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 When the susto is caused by fright, try to comfort the person and help him understand that his fear itself is the cause of his problem.
 Magic cures and home remedies sometimes help.

-If the frightened person is breathing very hard and fast, his body may be getting too much air—which may be part of the problem:
+If the frightened person is breathing very hard and fast, his body may be getting too much air, which may be part of the problem:

 **EXTREME FRIGHT OR HYSTERIA WITH FAST HEAVY BREATHING (HYPERVENTILATION)**